CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Introduction

-We improve the robustness of a family of Machine Learning (ML)-assisted solutions by ensuring correctness of input data and by performing the fundamental data preparation task, i.e., compartmentalising the data into segments called \emph{execution phases}.
-Examples of incorrect data are various, but we can mention instances of corruption, e.g., textual characters in numeric fields, unexpected line separators, missing data fields, or even rows, and so forth.
-We propose and showcase \CPSLint, a specialised Domain-Specific Language (DSL) for this task, making it a reusable tool, accessible directly to domain experts.
+When it comes to the preprocessing of data, a language closer to domain knowledge can be beneficial, as it allows domain experts to be more directly and decisively involved in the design and implementation processes.
+We improve the robustness of FDI and similar ML-assisted workflows, by providing a dedicated tool to assist with the task of input data preparation/sanitisation.
+As a separate step, our tool can also perform data compartmentalisation, resulting in segments referred to as \emph{execution phases}, for workflows that rely on it.
+Examples of incorrect data are numerous; however, we can already mention instances of corruption such as textual characters in numeric fields, unexpected line separators, missing data fields, or even missing rows.
+We propose and showcase \CPSLint, a specialised Domain-Specific Language (DSL) built for this task, accessible directly to domain experts.

+\CPSLint's main features include type checking and enforcing constraints through validation and remediation for data columns, such as imputing missing data from surrounding rows.
+More advanced features cover inference of CPS-specific data structures, both column-wise (type and unit) and row-wise (compartmentalisation into execution phases).
+We demonstrate \CPSLint's features through a proof of concept implementation and provide a comprehensive comparison amongst different approaches for data preprocessing.

+\Cref{fig:pipeline_simple} depicts a typical \CPSLint workflow.
+The compiler takes a \CPSLint specification and a raw CSV file as input, and generates a human-readable Python script that outputs a CSV that is sanitised according to the provided definition.